International Awards & Honours A-G

 Deadline: November 30

-Three prizes of US$ 1 million each are annually awarded for achievements having an outstanding scientific, technological, cultural or social impact on our world.
+Three prizes of US$ 1 million each are annually awarded to individuals or institutions with proven, exceptional, distinct excellence in the sciences, arts, humanities, public service and business, that have made and continue to make an outstanding contribution to humanity.
 Each year fields are chosen within the three Time Dimensions - Past, Present and Future.

 Dragon 100 Program